 2) {\textit{Adaptive Parameter Adjustment:}} The experimental results reveal that adaptive parameter updating significantly reduces wirelength compared to fixed-parameter algorithms.
 As the problem size increases, the performance gap becomes more pronounced.
 For instance, in the n100 circuit, the adaptive parameter adjustment reduces wirelength by $10\%$, and in the n300 circuit, it achieves a reduction of $20\%$.
 This demonstrates that adaptive parameter selection provides stronger adaptability and optimization capability for circuit placement, enabling significant reductions in wirelength and overlap.
 However, it is important to note that the runtime of the adaptive parameter algorithm is approximately twice that of the fixed-parameter algorithm, indicating potential areas for future optimization.

-3) {\textit{Mean Field Force:}} As can be seen in the table, removing the mean field force from the algorithm results in a $1\%$, $8\%$, and $10\%$ increase in wirelength for the n100, n200, and n300 circuits, respectively, compared to our full algorithm.
-This shows that adding the force of the aggregation effect can significantly improve the placement effect, and the effect becomes more and more significant with the increase of the problem scale.
+3) {\textit{mean-field force:}} As can be seen in the table, removing the mean-field force from the algorithm results in a $1\%$, $8\%$, and $10\%$ increase in wirelength for the n100, n200, and n300 circuits, respectively, compared to our full algorithm.
+This shows that adding the force of the aggregation effect can significantly improve the placement effect, and the effect becomes increasingly significant with the increase of the problem scale.

-4) {\textit{Random Disturbance:}} Under a fixed number of iterations, incorporating random disturbance effectively reduces overlap.
+4) {\textit{Random Disturbance:}} Under a fixed number of iterations, incorporating random disturbances effectively reduces overlap.
 This is because random perturbations enable the algorithm to escape local minima, thereby accelerating convergence and improving overall optimization efficiency.
 This mechanism allows the algorithm to better explore the solution space, leading to improved placement quality.

 These experimental results collectively demonstrate the importance and effectiveness of the proposed enhancements in improving the performance of the placement algorithm.
 Each component contributes uniquely to addressing specific challenges in circuit placement.